midl-dev/midl-website.github.io/_cryptocurrencies/ethereum.md

 # Stake your Ethereum 2.0 tokens with Midl.dev

 We are currently exploring the Ethereum 2.0 ecosystem.
-Stay tuned !
+Stay tuned!